National Surveillance of Opioid-related Harms Published: ()

 - Suspected opioid related overdoses were most common among individuals between the ages of 20 and 29 years

 Suspected Opioid-Related EMS Events in Canada in May 2017

 Use the map below to see the number and rate of Suspected Opioid-related Emergency Medical Services (EMS) Responses in participating jurisdictions.
-Navigate the map using the Next and Previous buttons or with Tab or Hover.
+Navigate the map using Tab or Hover.
 Once a province is selected, Zoom using Click (when hovering) or Spacebar (when tabbing).
 Please note: As case definitions vary across jurisdictions, data should not be compared across jurisdictions.
 Cities have been enlarged for better data visualization and user interactivity.
 Suppressed: data has been suppressed due to small counts.

 Suspected Opioid-related Emergency Medical Services (EMS) Responses as per Winnipeg, Manitoba's case definition.

 Between January 2017 and June 2018, there were 1,022 suspected opioid-related overdose EMS responses in Winnipeg, Manitoba.
 This corresponds to an annual rate of 87.4 per 100,000 population and an average of 57 responses per month.

 The largest proportion of suspected opioid-related overdoses occurred among males and females between the ages of 20 and 29.

 In May 2017, there were 65 EMS overdose responses reported in Winnipeg, Manitoba.